riccardomarin/SAV3D-ICIAP/README.md

 In particular, we combine the two worlds to develop a **compact but effective 3D Human Registration pipeline**.
 Finally, we review the latest trends and **open challenges** in the Virtual Humans field.

-**We will also run a few demo scripts, which you can also run on your laptop by setting the environment as described below.**
+**We will also present a few demo scripts, which you can also run on your laptop by setting the environment as described below.**

 ---